-Risk and outcome of Acute Promyelocytic Leukemia (APL) are particularly worsened in obese-overweight individuals, but the underlying molecular mechanism is unknown.
-In established mouse APL models (Ctsg-PML::RARA), we confirmed that obesity induced by High-Fat Diet (HFD) enhances leukemogenesis by increasing penetrance and shortening latency, providing an ideal model to investigate obesity-induced molecular events in the preleukemic phase.
-Surprisingly, despite increasing DNA damage in hematopoietic stem cells (HSCs), HFD only minimally increased mutational load, with no relevant impact on known cancer-driving genes .
+Risk and outcome of acute promyelocytic leukemia (APL) are particularly worsened in obese-overweight individuals, but the underlying molecular mechanism is unknown.
+In established mouse APL models (Ctsg-PML::RARA), we confirmed that obesity induced by high-fat diet (HFD) enhances leukemogenesis by increasing penetrance and shortening latency, providing an ideal model to investigate obesity-induced molecular events in the preleukemic phase.
+Surprisingly, despite increasing DNA damage in hematopoietic stem cells (HSC), HFD only minimally increased mutational load, with no relevant impact on known cancer-driving genes.
 HFD expanded and enhanced self-renewal of hematopoietic progenitor cells (HPC), with concomitant reduction in long-term HSCs.
-Importantly, Linoleic Acid, abundant in HFD, fully recapitulates the effect of HFD on the self-renewal of PML::RARA HPCs through activation of peroxisome proliferator-activated receptor delta (PPARδ), a central regulator of fatty acid metabolism.
-Our findings inform dietary/pharmacological interventions to counteract obesity-associated cancers and suggest that nongenetic factors play a key role.
+Importantly, linoleic acid, abundant in HFD, fully recapitulates the effect of HFD on the self-renewal of PML::RARA HPCs through activation of peroxisome proliferator-activated receptor delta, a central regulator of fatty acid metabolism.
+Our findings inform dietary/pharmacologic interventions to counteract obesity-associated cancers and suggest that nongenetic factors play a key role.

 Our work informs interventions aimed at counteracting the cancer-promoting effect of obesity.
 On the basis of our study, individuals with a history of chronic obesity may still significantly reduce their risk by switching to a healthier lifestyle, a concept supported by evidence in solid tumors but not yet in hematologic malignancies.